-More and more people are wearing smartwatches and ditching the conventional watch because of the multitude of functions they offer.
-These gadgets not only tell the time, but they are like smartphones that you can wear on your wrist.
-Smartwatches can be synchronized with your phone, and they also have an integrated fitness tracker that helps you measure your daily activities.
+More and more people are wearing smartwatches and ditching the conventional watch because of its many functions.
+These gadgets tell the time and are like smartphones you can wear on your wrist.
+Smartwatches can be synchronized with your phone and have an integrated fitness tracker that helps you measure your daily activities.

-A smartwatch is worth it if you need the hands-free functionalities and features it offers.
-If you have an active lifestyle and you require mobility, then a smartwatch is a wise investment.
+A smartwatch is worth it if you need its hands-free functionalities and features.
+A smartwatch is a wise investment if you have an active lifestyle and require mobility.
 It will allow you to engage in activities that otherwise make carrying a smartphone inconvenient.

 What is a smartwatch?
 What does it do?

 A smartwatch is a digital wristwatch with a small chip that allows it to function like a mini-computer or a much smaller and wearable smartphone.
-So it does a lot more than tell you what time it is or what day it is today.
+So it does a lot more than tell you what time it is or today’s day.

 Two types of smartwatches

-There are two main types of smartwatches: general-purpose smartwatches and specialty or specific-use smartwatches.
+There are two main types of smartwatches: general-purpose and specialty or specific-use.

-Aside from synchronization, the other standard features that most smartwatches offer include app support, media management, GPS, and fitness tracking.
+Aside from synchronization, most smartwatches offer other standard features, including app support, media management, GPS, and fitness tracking.

 Your smartwatch is defined by how many apps it supports.
-Being able to connect to your smartphone would be useless if your smartwatch doesn’t allow the same mobile apps you frequently use.
+Connecting to your smartphone would be useless if your smartwatch doesn’t allow the same mobile apps you frequently use.

 Most smartwatches allow media playback management.
-That means you can play music on Spotify through your smartphone and be able to control it through your smartwatch.
+That means you can play music on Spotify through your smartphone and control it through your smartwatch.
 You can control the volume, pause, skip songs, and change tracks.

 It is handy if, for example, you are working out at the gym, and you wouldn’t want to carry your smartphone around and hold it with your sweaty hands as you hop from one exercise machine to another.